CameronG7/ReelReviews/README.md

   6. [Questions](#questions)

   ## Installation
   The application was built through Node.js, and utilizes bcrypt, dotenv, express, express-handlebars, express-session, handlebars, lodash, mysql2 and sequelize dependencies.
 In addition to these, the program also utilizes the devDependencies eslint, eslint-config-airbnb, eslint-config-airbnb-base, eslint-config-prettier, eslint-plugin-import, eslint-plugin-prettier, nodemon and prettier.
 All of the aforementioned dependencies need to be downloaded before the program is run.
-This can easily be done by first initiating the Node.js application by running "npm init -y", followed by running "npm i" in the command line.
+This can easily be done by first initiating the Node.js application by running ```npm init -y```, followed by running ```npm i``` in the command line.

   ## Usage
   The first step is to create the database.
 Log in to to mysql and run the schema.sql file to create the database.
-Thereafter, run node seeds/index.js in the command line to seed the database with some information.
-The server can now be started by running "nodemon server" in the command line.
-Once the server has started the application can be opened at http://localhost:3001/home.
+Thereafter, run ```node seeds/index.js``` in the command line to seed the database with some information.
+The server can now be started by running ```nodemon server``` in the command line.
+Once the server has started the application can be opened in a browser at http://localhost:3001/home.

   ## License
   This project has a MIT License license.
 For details about its restrictions and rules, please follow the link below: